Desolation Wilderness Facts

 - Desolation Wilderness is managed jointly between the Lake Tahoe Basin Management Unit and the El Dorado National Forest.

-- Trailhead use in the Lake Tahoe Basin, from heaviest to least use: Eagle Falls, Glen Alpine, Echo Lakes, Tallac, Bayview and Meeks.
+- Trailhead use in the Lake Tahoe Basin, from heaviest to least use: Eagle Falls, Glen Alpine, Echo Lakes, Tallac, Bayview, and Meeks.

 - Desolation Wilderness is 99 square miles, or 63,960 acres.

-- Heaviest used wilderness for its size.
+- It is the most heavily used wilderness for its size.

 - Access permits/Wilderness permits were started in 1997 just to enter the Desolation Wilderness for either day or overnight trips.

-- In 1997 a fee was imposed for overnight camping.
+- In 1997, a fee was imposed for overnight camping.
 The day hike permit was free.

-- Campfire ban in 1990.
+- Campfires were banned in 1990.